WICG/attribution-reporting-api/README.md

 One possible solution, outlined in this document, is for browsers to specify a maximum number of reports that can be sent for a single source.
 In this document our initial proposal is 3.

+However, this limit may not be sufficient in cases where attribution triggers consitute a long funnel.
+For example, a checkout flow involving: page visit, add to cart, signup, purchase would prevent the purchase trigger from being reported.

+To address this, the `priority` query param in the trigger redirect can be used to prioritize the purchase trigger, over the page visit trigger.

 Note that triggering attribution for the same source multiple times does not refresh the reporting windows (see [Sending Scheduled Reports](#sending-scheduled-reports)).